 This is the official guide.
-It is designed to serve as a starting point to writing web application with Rocket and Rust.
+It is designed to serve as a starting point to writing web applications with Rocket and Rust.
 The guide is also designed to be a reference for experienced Rocket developers.
 This guide is conversational in tone.
 For concise and purely technical documentation, see the API documentation.

 The guide is split into several sections, each with a focus on a different aspect of Rocket.
 The sections are:

 - Quickstart: presents the minimal steps necessary to run your first Rocket application.

 - Getting Started: a gentle introduction to getting your first Rocket application running.

 - Overview: describes the core concepts of Rocket.

 - Requests: discusses handling requests: control-flow, parsing, and validating.

 - State: how to manage state in a Rocket application.

 - Fairings: provides an overview of Rocket's structured middleware.

 - Testing: how to unit and integration test a Rocket application.